bagustris/speech-recognition-course/M3_Acoustic_Modeling/readme.md

     $ python M3_Train_AM.py

-On a GTX 965M GPU running on a laptop, the network trained as a rate of 63,000 samples/sec or about 20 seconds per epoch.
+On a GTX 965M GPU running on a laptop, the network trained at a rate of 63,000 samples/sec or about 20 seconds per epoch.
 Thus, 100 epochs will run in 2000 seconds or about 30 minutes.

 After 100 epochs, the result of training, obtained from the end of the log file, was